Day 5 - Cafe Con Leche and Sangria : Roncesvalles to Zubiri

 As we passed the famous sign, with its humbling reminder of how far we still have to go, it felt like our journey was really beginning in earnest.

 While much of the day was pleasant and warm, the morning was foggy and damp as we followed the path along fence lines, past farmer's fields, and through small villages.
-As the morning progressed, the trail itself shirted from dirt trail, to farm tract, to gravel pathway, to stamped concrete walkway.
+As the morning progressed, the route shifted from a dirt trail to a farm tract, to a gravel pathway, to a stamped concrete walkway.

 Warm, dirty and tired, we stopped at one of the first lodgings we came to after crossing into town, the Albergue Zaldiko.
 This establishment features much smaller dorms than we have shared the past few nights, with only three bunks in each room, which seems like quite a luxury.